rafid29mehda/Multi-modal-Medical-Model/1/YOLO-based model.md

 ### **Step 9: Save and Load the Model**

-You can save and load the trained YOLOv5 model for future use:
+we can save and load the trained YOLOv5 model for future use:

 ```python
 # Save the model